JuanPabloDiaz/doc/_posts/platzi/2023-11-15-ecommerce-react-vite-tailwind.md

 ## 20. To Modify the Quantity of the Products on my Order

+> In beta for now.
+I didnt actually add it to the project.

 ### Modify the `OrderCard` Component

 Located in `src/Components/OrderCard/index.jsx`